Visas for Children and the Elderly

 Overview

-If you are an applicant who is 80 years old or older, or applying for a child who is younger than 14 years old at the time of application, you are eligible to apply for a visa by mail provided that the applicant can answer “yes” to all of the following questions.
+If you are an applicant who is 80 years old or older, or applying for a child who is under 14 years old at the time of application, you are eligible to apply for a visa by mail provided that the applicant answer “yes” to all of the following questions.

 Additional requirements for children under 14 years old